lm2343635/Mengular/README.md

 **JS Ajax Loading** of Mengular framework is a ajax loading framwork in web broswer, aiming to provide a easy and flexible way to load JSON array in your web page.
 ###Loaing CSS and JS Files
-At first we shold import js file and css file to our HTML document.
+At first we should import js file and css file to our HTML document.

 	<link href="static/css/mengular.css" rel="stylesheet">
 	<script src="static/js/jquery.min.js"></script>